aspose-total/Aspose.Total-Products/total/en/cpp/conversion/eml-to-pcl/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EML to PCL" h2="Transform EML to PCL within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EML file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to PCL.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+One of the most common conversions is from EML file format to HTML.
+This conversion is necessary for a variety of reasons, such as to make the email content more accessible to users, to make it easier to share the content with others, or to make the content easier to view on different devices.

+<h2>How Aspose.Total Helps for EML to PCL Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that can help you with your email conversion needs.
+It includes two APIs that can help you convert EML to HTML and then export HTML to PCL.
+The first API is Aspose.Email for C++, which can be used to convert EML file format to HTML.
+The second API is Aspose.Words for C++, which can be used to export HTML to PCL.
+Both APIs are included in the Aspose.Total for C++ package, making it easy to access both APIs in one convenient package.
+With Aspose.Total for C++, you can quickly and easily convert EML to PCL, allowing you to add email conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}